1960 European Nations' Cup final

-The 1960 European Nations' Cup Final was a football match at the Parc des Princes, Paris, on 10 July 1960, to determine the winner of the 1960 European Nations' Cup.
-It was the first UEFA European Football Championship final, UEFA's top football competition for national teams.
+The 1960 European Nations' Cup final was a football match played at Parc des Princes in Paris, France, on 10 July 1960, to determine the winners of the 1960 European Nations' Cup.
+It was the first European Championship final, UEFA's top football competition for national teams.
 The match was contested by the Soviet Union and Yugoslavia.

-En route to the final, the Soviet Union defeated Hungary over a two-legged tie before receiving a walkover in the quarter-final after Spain withdrew from the tournament.
-In the semi-final, the Soviet Union won 3–0 against Czechoslovakia.
-Yugoslavia defeated Bulgaria, Portugal and France, the host nation for the finals.
+En route to the final, the Soviet Union defeated Hungary over a two-legged tie, before receiving a walkover in the quarter-finals after Spain withdrew from the tournament.
+In the semi-finals, the Soviet Union won 3–0 against Czechoslovakia.
+Meanwhile, Yugoslavia defeated Bulgaria, Portugal and France, the host nation for the final tournament, en route to the final match.